Understanding Diffie-Hellman

 Core Principles

-Diffie-Hellman uses asymmetric encryption and modular arithmetic to ensure security.
-The algorithm requires two public parameters:
+Diffie-Hellman relies on asymmetric encryption and modular arithmetic to ensure security.
+The algorithm uses two public parameters:

 - A large prime number (

-q) that defines the mathematical space - A generator (
+q) defining the mathematical space. - A generator (

-g), a primitive root moduloq, which ensures all possible values can be generated
+g), a primitive root moduloq, ensuring all possible values can be generated.

-Security Foundation: The algorithm's strength comes from the discrete logarithm problem—given
+Security Foundation: The algorithm’s strength stems from the discrete logarithm problem—calculating the original exponent from

-g^a mod q, calculating the original valueais computationally infeasible for sufficiently large primes.
+g^a mod qis computationally infeasible for sufficiently large primes.

 Step-by-Step Process